hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 jet.newJob(dag, config).execute().get();
 ```

-When persisting and reading data from the underlying Hazelcast IMDG instance, it
+When reading and writing data to the underlying Hazelcast IMDG instance,
-is important to be aware that the deployed code is used **only** within
+keep in mind that the deployed code is available **only** within the
-the scope of the executing Jet job.
+scope of the executing Jet job.

 ## Vertex